-Cardiac Rehabilitation services are provided by the Cardiovascular Fitness Department.
+Cardiac Rehabilitation services are provided by the Cardiovascular Fitness Department at UM St. Joseph.

 Who Will Benefit from Cardiac Rehabilitation?